Yord/shargs/README.md

 and quickly build their own parsers of just the right size.
 </td>
 <td>
-A large parser with lots of features with a focus on providing a developer with all the options out of the box.
+A large parser with lots of features with a focus on providing the options out of the box.
 </td>
 <td>
 A medium parser with a strong focus on a textual DSL that makes it easy to define options.